-Academic Advising Services offers students a variety of services that contributes to student success and leads towards graduation.
+Academic Advising Services offers students various services that contribute to student success and lead towards graduation.
 We assist students with understanding university policies and procedures that affect academic progress.
 We support the early alert program to help students get connected to success early in the semester.
 We help refer students to the appropriate academic support services when the student is unsure of the best resource for their needs.
 Some students are supported by faculty advisors in their respective colleges.
-Your faculty advisor can be identified in PantherTracks.
+Your faculty advisor can be identified in Panther Tracks.
 Advisors with Academic Advising Services are available to all students.
-We are located across campus.
+We are across campus.
 You can find your advisor's location by academic major at the Academic Advising Website, Phone: 936-261-5911.